t8ortot/sheets-discogs-tracker/README.md

 Columns that are marked with a (M) always require manual input.
 Please see [Collection](#collection) for an explanation of each column.

 # Loading Discogs Data
-Every time the script is run, each item that contains a Discogs ID and a Last Reload Date not equal to today will load or calculate all fields that are marked with an (A).
+Every time the script runs, each item that contains a Discogs ID and a Last Reload Date not equal to today will update all fields that are marked with an (A).
 This action overwrites any data that was previously populated.

-**:bangbang: IMPORTANT NOTE :bangbang:**: Due to limitations in how many times you can get data from Discogs API, in combination with Google Apps Script's strict 6-minute timer (unless you run this from a Google Workspace account), the script can only update approximately 135 items per run.
+**:bangbang: IMPORTANT NOTE :bangbang:**: Due to limitations on how many times you can get data from Discogs API, in combination with Google Apps Script's strict 6-minute timer (unless you run this from a Google Workspace account), the script can only update approximately 135 items per run.
 Once your collection exceeds this size, the script will have to be run more than once to update all rows.
 See [Script Scheduling](#script-scheduling) to get the script to keep retrying on an interval until all rows are updated.

 The following data is reloaded from Discogs in the following way:
 - **Artist**: Populated using the first name mentioned for the release in Discogs, which is usually the main artist/contributor.
 Artists that have the same name as other artists are denoted with a number in Discogs, but this number is trimmed off when added to the spreadsheet.
 - **Album**: Populated with the album name displayed on the release page.
 - **Discogs Lowest**: Populates with the lowest listed price on Discogs.
 This is not to be mistaken with the last sold price, which is data that cannot be accessed using the API.
 If nothing is listed, then the value is set to $0.00.
-- **Reload Difference**: Populates with the change in Discogs Lowest amount since the last time the script ran.
+- **Reload Difference**: Populates with the change in Discogs Lowest amount since the last time the script updated the row.

 # Advanced Setup
 There are a few features you may add yourself using the instructions below.
 These are mostly quality-of-life improvements that have not or cannot be integrated into the script itself.